Frequently Asked Questions

 What is the timeframe of the internships?

-The dates for the internship program for Summer 2020 are June 1 – July 30.
-Employers will host an intern for 8 weeks at a minimum of 32 hours per week.
-A business may decide to allow the intern to continue to work past the 8 weeks if the intern is available.
+Students2Work Summer 2024 takes place June 3 – July 12.
+Companies will host an intern for 6 weeks at a minimum of 30 hours per week.
+The business may decide to allow the intern to continue working beyond the initial 6 weeks if the intern is available.

 How can I help if I can't host an intern?